The 1619 Project grapples with the horrors of slavery. This artist brilliantly translated it into a book for kids

 “I think children are brilliant and can understand complex ideas,” he says.
 “You don’t want to dumb slavery down for them.
 We should absolutely teach them history as it happened, rather than whitewashing it and telling them things that are untrue.”

-Why Children Need To Know This Story
+Why Children Need to Know This Story

 Growing up in Houston, Smith himself remembers being taught a whitewashed version of American history, from one-sided Anglo-centric versions of the Battle of the Alamo to a sanitized explanation of slavery.
 As a Black man, entire aspects of Smith’s own history were omitted from textbooks.
 He was lucky enough to have parents who explained their roots in West Africa and brought back masks and artifacts from their trips to the continent.

-But even so, reading The 1619 Project helped Smith reframe this history.
+But even so, reading the 1619 Project helped Smith reframe this history.
 The project traces the history of American slavery to the first ship, the White Lion, that arrived in the English colony of Virginia in August 1619, carrying 20 enslaved Africans.
 It goes on to explore how the history of the United States is built on slavery.
 “I began to think about history in new ways,” he says.
 “It helped me understand what slavery did for this country in terms of the economy and city building.
-It is literally how American became the so-called ‘greatest nation on earth.'”
+It is literally how America became the so-called greatest nation on earth.”

 Born on the Water is designed to help all children learn about the origin stories of Black Americans, highlighting the strength, ingenuity, and resistance they had to exhibit in order to survive.
-But as the book’s authors say in note, they hope the book is particularly helpful to Black American children who have been taught to feel shame from being descended from slavery.
+But as the book’s authors say in a note, they hope the book is particularly helpful to Black American children who have been taught to feel shame from being descended from slavery.

 The book is about a Black girl who is asked by her teachers to draw a flag that represents where her ancestors came from; she’s ashamed because she doesn’t know.
 Her grandmother tells her that her story does not begin with the slave ships; her people were not, in fact, “born on the water.”
 They had a rich culture in West Africa before they were violently snatched from their homeland.
-Smith tries to bring these West African cultures to life by incorporating ceremonial masks, musical instruments, and other artifacts from particular tribes in Togo, Benin, Cameroon and other countries.
+Smith tries to bring these West African cultures to life by incorporating ceremonial masks, musical instruments, and other artifacts from particular tribes in Togo, Benin, Cameroon, and other countries.

 “I wanted to represent these tribes accurately,” Smith says.
 “You have to fully grasp how much joy they had, how rich their cultures were, and how they were full of life to really understand how devastating it was to be taken from their home.
-These people did not begin as slaves; they were brilliant thinkers, engineers, agriculturalists who were taken because they were good at what they do.”
+These people did not begin as slaves; they were brilliant thinkers, engineers, agriculturalists, who were taken because they were good at what they do.”

 A World of Symbols